Table of Contents

 Practice Mindfulness to Remain Free from Guilt and Worry

 When you practice mindfulness, you learn to observe your thoughts and feelings without judgment.
 This allows you to see that your thoughts are not facts—they are merely mental events that come and go.
-By learning to relate to your thoughts and feelings in this way, you can create a space between your thoughts and your reactions, giving you more choice and control over how you respond.

 Best Ways to Practice Mindfulness for Destressing